1st Infantry Division "Superga": World War I

 The brigade fought on the Italian front in World War I. In October 1926 the brigade assumed the name of I Infantry Brigade and received the 90th Infantry Regiment "Salerno" from the disbanded Brigade "Salerno".
-The brigade was the infantry component of the 1st Territorial Division of Torino, which also included the 5th Artillery Regiment.
+The brigade was the infantry component of the 1st Territorial Division of Turin, which also included the 5th Artillery Regiment.
 In 1934 the division changed its name to 1st Infantry Division "Superga".
 On 25 March 1939 the division ceded the 90th Infantry Regiment "Salerno" to the 5th Infantry Division "Cosseria".
 On 5 April of the same year the I Infantry Brigade was dissolved and the two remaining infantry regiments came under direct command of the division, and the 91st and 92nd infantry regiments and 5th Artillery Regiment changed their names to "Superga".

 World War II

 On 10 June 1940 the Superga participated in the invasion of France.
 The Superga advanced to the French village of Argentière on 21 June 1940, reaching the Battaileres pass and the Argentiere summit on 22 June 1940.
 On 24 June 1940, just before the armistice, the Division attacked the Ouvrage Pas du Roc fort in the Alpine Line.
 Supported by its neighboring fort Ouvrage Arrondaz and others, the fort repelled the attack.

 In August 1941 the division moved to Naples.
 On 23 November 1941 the Superga was ordered to reorganize as an auto-transportable division of the North-African type for the planned invasion of Malta scheduled for summer 1942.
 The reorganization got underway in March 1942, with the division's units based in Formia and Gaeta, while the division's headquarter moved to Avola in Sicily for the planning of the assault on Malta.

 In November 1942 the Superga was sent to Tunisia during the Run for Tunis and landed in Bizerte on 11 November 1942.
+The first to arrive in Tunisia was the commanding officer of the infantry, Brigadier General Arturo Benigni.
 By 20 November 1942 it was assembling at Enfidaville Airfield.
 By 1 December 1942 the Superga together with the L Special Brigade had moved to Sousse-Sfax area.
 From late January 1943 until 4 February 1943 it repelled an Anglo-American assault in the Oued el Koukat depression.
 The second assault on the positions of the Superga started on 23 February 1943.
-The Superga surrendered to the British forces on 12 May 1943.
+The Superga surrendered to the French forces on 12 May 1943.